PrestaShop/core-weekly-generator/README.md

   --stats      Print stats report and save it in json file if you specify a
                week number
-  --year YEAR  Specifcy which year you want to use in Week context --graph      Specifcy which year you want to use in Week context --date DATE  Date range, or week number
+  --year YEAR  Specifcy which year you want to use in Week context --graph      Generate graphs based on data stored in var directory --date DATE  Date range, or week number
 ```